Metabiota/metabiota-epidemic-data/README.md

 `incidence/dictionary.csv` contains variable descriptions for data_ncov2019.csv and data_drc2018.csv

-`R/plot_example.R` simple example function filtering data to make a basic plot of the 2019-nCoV outbreak
+`R/nationalTimeSeries.R` simple example function filtering data to make a basic plot of the 2019-nCoV outbreak (see Sample Plot below for run instructions)

 ## Other resources